 Nomenclature The terms "hill fort", "hill-fort" and "hillfort" are all used in the archaeological literature.
 They all refer to an elevated site with one or more ramparts made of earth, stone and/or wood, with an external ditch.
 Many small early hill forts were abandoned, with the larger ones being redeveloped at a later date.
+Some hill forts contain houses.
+Similar but smaller and less defendable earthworks are found on the sides of hills.
+Chronology They are most common during later periods: Urnfield culture and Atlantic Bronze Age (c.
+1300 BC – 750 BC) Bronze AgeHallstatt culture (c.
+1200 BC – 500 BC) late Bronze Age to early Iron AgeLa Tene culture (c.
+600 BC – 50 AD) late Iron Age Prehistoric Europe saw a growing population.
 Pictograph.jpg 900×600 pixels.
 Pictographsumerian.jpg 365×349 pixels.
 Pictograph_2_tds.jpg 875×625 pixels.
 Pictogram.

 A pictogram, also called a pictogramme, pictograph, or simply picto, and also an 'icon', is an ideogram that conveys its meaning through its pictorial resemblance to a physical object.

 " sign in Spain.
 The dog illustration is a pictogram.
 The red circle and bar is an ideogram representing the idea of "no" or "not allowed".
 An ideogram or ideograph (from Greek ἰδέα idéa "idea" + γράφω gráphō "to write") is a graphic symbol that represents an idea or concept.
 Some ideograms are comprehensible only by familiarity with prior convention; others convey their meaning through pictorial resemblance to a physical object, and thus may also be referred to as pictograms.
 Terminology The term "ideogram" is commonly used to describe logograms in writing systems such as Egyptian hieroglyphs, Sumerian cuneiform and Chinese characters.
 Bronze Age writing systems used a combination of these applications, and many signs in hieroglyphic as well as in cuneiform writing could be used either logographically or phonetically.

 The darkest areas are the oldest.
 The Bronze Age is a time period characterized by the use of copper and its alloy bronze and proto-writing, and other features of urban civilization.
 The Bronze Age is the second principal period of the three-age Stone-Bronze-Iron system, as proposed in modern times by Christian Jürgensen Thomsen, for classifying and studying ancient societies.
 An ancient civilization is defined to be in the Bronze Age either by smelting its own copper and alloying with tin, or by trading for bronze from production areas elsewhere.